 Jurm: The 1990 murder-mystery 'Jurm', which starred Vinod Khanna, Meenakshi Sheshadri and Sangeeta Bijlani in lead roles was a critical and commercial success.
 His role as a police officer, who falls in love with a witness he is protecting impressed moviegoers.

 Vinod Khanna has a cavalcade of on-screen performances that made him the favourite of audiences over the years.
-On the veteran actor's birth anniversary, we remember him for some of his finest roles...
+On the veteran actor's death anniversary, we remember him for some of his finest roles...